NicoBastos/nicobastos-website/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is my very simple Next.js app for my personal website.
+It uses React-Notion to use Notion as a CMS, and Next.js to render the markdown.